songair/songair.github.io/_posts/2021-11-20-audit-logs.md

 * Requirements for audit logs
 * Principles when implementing audit logs
-* Focus deeper in Java solution using JAX-RS
+* Focus deeper on Java solution using JAX-RS
 * How to go further from this article

 Now, let's get started!

 ## Requirements For Audit Logs

-Generally speaking, there are some information that we care about:
+Generally speaking, there is some information that we care about:

 - **Resource.** We want to know what is being accessed or modified.
 Therefore, we may want to record the resource ID, resource name, resource type, resource group, or any other information related to this resource.
-Regarding to RESTful API, the resource ID can be the path, which is usually the representation of the resource.
+Regarding RESTful API, the resource ID can be the path, which is usually the representation of the resource.
 - **Time.** We want to know when does this happen precisely.
 This is important to construct a timeline for a bigger event, like an incident, an attack, or the lifecycle of a resource.
 - **Action.** We want to know what is being done on that resource.
-It provides an accurate description about the type of operation.
+It provides an accurate description of the type of operation.
 Some typical examples are "create", "read", "delete", "update", etc.
-- **User.** We want to know "who did that?" so that we can find out more information based on that user or better understand the motiviation of this operation.
-The user information may contain: the first name, last name, email, department, organization unit, employee ID, etc.
+- **User.** We want to know "who did that?" so that we can find out more information based on that user or better understand the motivation of this operation.
+The user information may contain the first name, last name, email, department, organization unit, employee ID, etc.

-We can eventually go further by adding more metadata to faciliate the search, making the description more human readable, etc. But I believe that these are not requirements, but enhancements to make the feature more usable.
+We can eventually go further by adding more metadata to facilitate the search, making the description more human-readable, etc. But I believe that these are not requirements, but enhancements to make the feature more usable.

 Then on the business side, there are other also some requirements: